-Although it can take a little effort to get there, you will not be disappointed with everything that Chaco Canyon offers.
-Picture it, the deep blue New Mexican sky as a backdrop against burnished gold sandstone cliffs and canyon walls.
+Although it can take a little effort to get there, you will certainly not be disappointed with everything that Chaco Canyon offers.
+Picture it: The deep blue New Mexican sky as a backdrop against burnished gold sandstone cliffs and canyon walls.
 Add to this the glow of a sunset on the time-worn ruins that dot this captivating canvas.

 7) Witness Man’s Control and Destruction

 The Trinity Site at White Sands has the dismal distinction of being ground-zero to the world’s first atomic bomb, detonated on July 16, 1945.
 As part of the Manhattan Project, Trinity was the code-name given to this game-changing new weapon heralding in a new era of warfare.